Niranjannn-ux/hotel-ordering-system/README.md

-# Janatha Hotel - Food Order, Stock, and Daily Analytics System
+# Hotel - Food Order, Stock, and Daily Analytics System

 A comprehensive Point of Sale (POS) system for Janatha Hotel food ordering, stock management, and daily analytics.
 Built with React, Vite, TypeScript, Zustand, Axios, and Socket.IO.